 Bake at 350° F for 18-20 minutes, until lightly golden brown.
 Remove from the oven and let cool on the sheet for 5-10 minutes, then move to a wire rack.

-Mix cane sugar and 1 tablespoon water in a pot.
+For Filling: Mix cane sugar and 1 tablespoon water in a pot.
 Once boiling, reduce heat and add all ingredients.
 Simmer and stir often until the mixture thickens for 8-10 minutes.
 Remove from the heat and let cool.